“Are you dissatisfied with my service?”

 Terra doesn’t miss that she’s changed the rules, nor the slight difference at the end.
-“I’ll ask three questions, and if you choose to answer them, you must answer.
+“I’ll ask three questions, and if you choose to accept them, you must answer all three.
 Then I’ll answer those three questions you’ve already asked, honestly.”
 Knowing that the fae can’t lie makes this much easier than it otherwise would be.

 Her eyes narrow.
 “I’ll ask three questions, and if you choose to answer them, you must answer honestly.
 Then you will ask three questions, and I will answer them.”

 Damn.
 Terra hoped that she forgot the other questions she asked, so he could re-answer those instead.
 Over her shoulder, he can see Puck lean against the wall and cross his arms, fingers tapping against his arms.
 Is his guardian giving him a hint?
 He would only do something like that if he feels Terra’s well-being is at risk.